top banner

 • Electrical Load and Usage: The type and number of devices connected to a surge protector can also influence its lifespan.
 Overloading a surge protector with devices that draw a lot of power can strain its components, potentially leading to a shorter lifespan.
 Similarly, continuous operation under heavy load can contribute to wear and tear, diminishing its protective capabilities sooner than expected.

-As we navigate the lifespan of surge protectors, understanding when they are on the brink of failure is crucial.
+To ensure your devices remain protected, you need to tell if a surge protector is working or going bad.
 Just like any device, surge protectors show signs of wear and tear that, if recognized early, can prevent potential damage to connected devices.
 Here are key signs to watch out for:

 • Visible Damage: The most apparent sign of wear and tear is visible damage to the surge protector itself.
 This can include signs of burning, melted plastic, frayed wires, or discoloration.
 Such physical damage is a clear indicator that the surge protector has been compromised and should be replaced immediately to prevent damage to connected devices.

 • Non-functional Outlets: Test the outlets on your surge protector regularly by plugging in devices to ensure they are functioning correctly.
-If you find that one or more outlets no longer deliver power, this could indicate that the internal components have been damaged and are no longer providing surge protection.
+If you find that one or more outlets no longer deliver power, this could indicate that the internal components have been damaged and are no longer providing surge protection, then you should buy a new surge protector.

 • Indicator Light Changes: Many surge protectors are equipped with indicator lights that provide a visual status of the device's protective features.
 A green light often signifies that protection is active, while a red light or no light might indicate a problem.
 If these lights change color, dim significantly, or turn off altogether, it's a sign that the surge protector may no longer be capable of safeguarding your electronics.
 Be sure to familiarize yourself with the meaning of your device's indicator lights according to its user manual.